Newport Beach Bicycle Accident Lawyer on Bicycle Accidents

 Injuries to the head range from fatal skull fractures and brain damage to minor concussions and cuts.
 The more serious injuries usually result in permanent damages or death.

 There are a number of ways a bicyclist can take safety measures, including wearing reflective gear and a bicycle helmet.
 Newport Beach bicycle accident lawyers also recommend bicyclists to familiarize themselves with hand signals to notify drivers if and when they will be making a left or right turn.
-Rear view mirrors on bicycles will also help cyclists to view oncoming vehicles without needing to turn their head and accidentally turning the handle of the bicycle, causing the bicycle to move into oncoming traffic.
+Rear view mirrors on bicycles will also help cyclists to view oncoming vehicles without needing to turn their head.
+They can therefore avoid accidentally turning the handle of the bicycle, causing the bicycle to move into oncoming traffic.
 Reflective gear on the bicycle wheels and/or a headlight in the front of the bicycle will also help cyclists be more visible to motorists.

 Cyclist’s behavior will also help save them from injury or death.
 Remember, bicycles are vehicles too and are subject to traffic laws (e.g. tickets speeding, failing to yield, failing to stop).
 Thus, cyclists should slow down or stop when necessary.
 They should also not consume anything that may impair their judgment.

 Helmet use is estimated to reduce head injuries by 85%.
 California requires bicyclists and passengers on the bicycle who are under 18 to wear bicycle helmets while riding a bicycle.
 The helmet must meet the standard of the American National Standards Institute, Snell Memorial Foundation’s Standard for Protective Headgear for Use in Bicycling, or the American Society for Testing Materials.
 The helmet must also be properly fitted to the wearer of the helmet.
 Newport Beach bicycle accident lawyers have seen cyclists or passengers of bicycles fined up to $250.00 for failure to wear a helmet in accordance with California law.